+Abstract.
 The fully rough form of the law of the wall is commonly used to quantify velocity profiles and associated bed shear stresses in fluvial, aeolian, and coastal environments.
-A key parameter in this law is the roughness length, z_0 .
-Here we propose a predictive formula for z_0 that uses the amplitude and slope of each wavelength of microtopography within a discrete-Fourier-transform-based approach.
-Computational fluid dynamics (CFD) modeling is used to quantify the effective z_0 value of sinusoidal microtopography as a function of the amplitude and slope.
-The effective z_0 value of landscapes with multi-scale roughness is then given by the sum of contributions from each Fourier mode of the microtopography.
-Predictions of the equation are tested against z_0 values measured in ~ 105 wind velocity profiles from southwestern US playa surfaces.
-Our equation is capable of predicting z_0 values to 50 % accuracy, on average, across a four order-of-magnitude range.
+A key parameter in this law is the roughness length, $z_0$ .
+Here we propose a predictive formula for $z_0$ that uses the amplitude and slope of each wavelength of microtopography within a discrete-Fourier-transform-based approach.
+Computational fluid dynamics (CFD) modeling is used to quantify the effective $z_0$ value of sinusoidal microtopography as a function of the amplitude and slope.
+The effective $z_0$ value of landscapes with multi-scale roughness is then given by the sum of contributions from each Fourier mode of the microtopography.
+Predictions of the equation are tested against $z_0$ values measured in $\sim 10^5$ wind-velocity profiles from southwestern US playa surfaces.
+Our equation is capable of predicting $z_0$ values to 50 % accuracy, on average, across a 4 order of magnitude range.
+We also use our results to provide an alternative formula that, while somewhat less accurate than the one obtained from a full multi-scale analysis, has an advantage of being simpler and easier to apply.